raileym/raileym.github.io/content/blog/social-capital.md

 ---

 When we spend time and share conversations with our friends and family, we are creating what psychologists call, **social capital**.

+When we spend time and share conversations with our friends and family, we are building **social capital** from our relationships.

 The roots of social capital date back to John Dewey's 1899 proposal that the University Elementary School elementary schools serve as a template for future students where the school becomes a social center.